Education Research Current About VU Amsterdam NL

 Athena's methodologies for multi-actor engagement

 In an increasingly polarised world, building bridges between science and society is more important than ever.
 Therefore, the Athena Institute is committed to transforming traditional science communication into two-way, engaging dialogue that values citizens' perspectives.
-Through creative and interactive methods, we foster a deeper connection between scientists and publics, building trust, mutual understanding and new knowledge.
+Through creative and interactive methods, such as Dialogue Model, Science in Dialogue, Frame Reflection Lab, Theatre Dialogues, Citizen Science Initiatives, Public and Patient Engagement, Community Service Learning (CSL) and Community Engagement, we foster a deeper connection between scientists and publics, building trust, mutual understanding and new knowledge.

-At the Athena Institute, we are continuously developing methodologies that aim to strengthen systemic transformation by embedding transformative learning into policy and practice.
-These approaches encourage critical reflection on actions and their (potential) outcomes in an effort to enable participants to navigate uncertainty, revise strategies, and co-create long term solutions that are inclusive, socially robust, and responsive to real-world dynamics.
+At the Athena Institute, we develop methodologies that aim to strengthen societal transformations towards a more inclusive and just future.
+These methodologies, that build on rich traditions in policy studies and organizational learning as well as in public engagement and transdisciplinary work, encourage critical reflection on plans and actions and their (potential) outcomes.
+They enable participants to navigate uncertainty, revise strategies, and co-create long term solutions that are socially robust, and responsive to real-world dynamics.
+These approaches include; Reflexive Evaluation (RE), Reflexive Monitoring in Action (RMA), Transformative Capacity Flywheel, Dynamic Learning Agenda (DLA), Transformative Learning in Action (TLA) and Living Labs or Social Labs.

 Action-oriented and participatory